ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

   - The handler adds the retrieved Client's authentication credential to the stored list of authentication credentials stored for the group identified by GROUPNAME.
 If such list already includes an authentication credential for the Client, but a different authentication credential is specified in the 'client_cred' field, then the handler MUST replace the old authentication credential in the list with the one specified in the 'client_cred' field.

-* If the application requires backward security or if the used application profile prescribes so, the KDC MUST generate new group keying material and securely distribute it to the current group members (see {{sec-group-rekeying}}).
+* If backward security is prescribed by application policies installed at the KDC or by the used application profile of this specification, then the KDC MUST generate new group keying material and securely distribute it to the current group members (see {{sec-group-rekeying}}).

 * The handler returns a successful Join Response as defined below, containing the symmetric group keying material; the group policies; and the authentication credentials of the current members of the group, if the KDC manages those and the Client requested them.